credo-ai/credoai_lens/docs/setup.rst

 Installation
 -------------

 The latest stable release (and required dependencies) can be installed from PyPI.
-We suggest installing credoai-lens[full] for full functionality.
-Following the directions for Conda is the most robust installation method.
+Following the directions for Conda below is the most robust installation method.

 **Conda**